alexeymorgunov/structbioinfo/README.md

 ---
 **2. Viewing the structure - PyMOL.**

 Start the PyMOL software.
+(If you don't have it installed, you can download it [here](https://pymol.org/2/).)
 Take a quick look at [this tutorial](https://pymolwiki.org/index.php/Practical_Pymol_for_Beginners) (ignore scripting!) - skim through to understand what's possible.

 Let's play around with our structure to familiarise ourselves with it.
 Enter the following commands (one per line) and explore what they do.
  ```